Fathaah/Lowe-Path-Finding/README.md

 ![Obstacle Map](https://github.com/Fathaah/Lowe-Path-Finding/blob/master/p_map3.jpg)

-An advantage of such an approach is the scalability of such a program, since Lowe is having more than 2000 stores such an approach minimizes the need of further fine tuning the program for each store.
+An advantage of such an approach is the scalability of the solution, since Lowe is having more than 2000 stores such an approach minimizes the need of further fine tuning the program for each store.
 If there is a floor plan and a map as shown above, the application can be easily scaled.

 A list of items and its position was arbitrarily choosen to set up a testing environment for the program, these items along with the positional info can be found in *data.csv*.